jwaherr/HR-Analytics-for-Employee-Retention/Proposal/README.md

 •	work_accident-> Indicate if an accident happened during employee stay or not (0 - no accident  1 - accident occurred)

-•	promotion_last_5years -> Number of promotions in employee stay in the 5 years
+•	promotion_last_5years -> Number of promotions in employee stay in the last 5 years

 •	department -> Department an employee belongs to